celery/celery/docs/userguide/periodic-tasks.rst

 Introduction
 ============

-:program:`celery beat` is a scheduler.
-It kicks off tasks at regular intervals, which are then executed by the worker nodes available in the cluster.
+:program:`celery beat` is a scheduler; It kicks off tasks at regular intervals, that are then executed by available worker nodes in the cluster.

 By default the entries are taken from the :setting:`beat_schedule` setting, but custom stores can also be used, like storing the entries in a SQL database.